TobiasFranek/webuntis/docs/AdvancedUsage/CreatingAnCustomRepository.md

 $result = ExecutionHandler::execute($this, []);
 ```

-this method return the result of the api request as an array.
+this method returns the result of the api request as an array of the parsed objects.

 the params are:

-* Model ($this->model is already defined if you inherit the default Repository Class)
-* Instance ($this->instance is already defined if you inherit the default Repository Class)
+* the current repository
 * The last Parameter are the Parameters that get passed to the api method

 ## Adding your custom Repository to the existing ones